 EATLACMA is curated by Fallen Fruit and Michelle Urton, and will generate gardens on LACMA’s campus in addition to a host of events and workshops.

 Over three weekends, M&A hosted a series of free community workshops to construct a sculptural bamboo trellis for experimenting with melon genetics, attempting to cross-pollinate bitter melons with sweet melons.
-Artists Jeremy Liu and Hiroko Kikuchi, collectively known as the National Bitter Melon Council, educated community volunteers that melons are considered a “promiscuous fruit”.
-Their hope is that the bitter and the sweet melons will mingle over the summer, producing a bitter-sweet melon.
+Artists Jeremy Liu and Hiroko Kikuchi, collectively known as the National Bitter Melon Council, educated community volunteers that melons are considered a “promiscuous fruit.”
+They hoped the bitter and sweet melons would mingle over the summer, producing a bitter-sweet melon.
 Brian Janeczko, the lead fabricator at M&A, led the project, given his extensive and creative experience with bamboo as a building material.

 For the first weekend, volunteers successfully harvested over 200 poles of bamboo from the LACMA campus, which were then sliced, trimmed, and prepped.
 As a result of prototyping and experimenting with bamboo and its material properties, it was discovered that the bamboo at the LACMA campus was less likely to bend, and more likely to kink like a drinking straw.
 As a solution to this issue, Janeczko utilized propane heat torches to steam the bamboo from the inside, allowing the bamboo to arc more easily.